BLOG

 When I was a newly winged naval aviator, flying A-7E Corsair II jets off the USS Constellation, one of my first squadron commanding officers was a High-Trust Leader, Commander L.J.
 Vernon, who lived the 5C’s every day.

-Work-Life Balance Is a Sisyphean Goal
+Work-Life Balance Is A Sisyphean Goal

 Balance is a misnomer.
 It implies that one can apportion time and attention nearly equally to various roles and responsibilities.
 A fool’s errand fraught with frustration and guilt, and frankly not desirable.
 Rather than seeking balance, better to seek COHERENCE.